HikariTJU/LD/README.md

  - According to ATSS, there is no gap between box-based regression and point-based regression. **Personal conjectures**: 1) If xywh form is able to work when using general distribution (apply uniform division for xywh), our LD can also work in xywh form.
 2) If xywh form with general distribution cannot obtain better result, then the best modification is to firstly switch xywh form to tblr form and then apply general distribution and LD. **Consequently**, whether xywh form + general distribution works or not, our LD benefits for all the regression-based detectors.

 ## Score voting Cluster-DIoU-NMS
 We provide Score voting Cluster-DIoU-NMS which is a speed up version of score voting NMS and combination with DIoU-NMS.
-For GFocalV1 and GFocalV2, Score voting Cluster-DIoU-NMS will bring 0.1~0.3 AP increase and 0.2~0.5 AP75 increase, <=0.4 AP50 decrease and <=1.5 FPS decrease, while it is much faster than score voting NMS in mmdetection.
+For GFocalV1 and GFocalV2, Score voting Cluster-DIoU-NMS will bring 0.1~0.3 AP increase, 0.2~0.5 AP75 increase, 0~0.4 AP50 decrease and <1.5 FPS decrease, while it is much faster than score voting NMS in mmdetection.
 The relevant portion of the config file would be:

 ```
 # Score voting Cluster-DIoU-NMS